thinklearndo/glowing_ceiling_stars/README.md

 # glowing_ceiling_stars
 Simple 3d printed stars that glow with a ws2812b inside them.
 Powered by an Arduino.
+I wasn't allowed to drill into the ceiling and run wires that way, so I went with flat speaker wires from monoprice.
+It kind of worked :).
+I've got some ideas to try for version 2.
+I liked how the stars glowed but the assembly and sticking everying to the ceiling in one go was super painful.
+Plus the flat wire didn't work very well with the textured ceiling.

 # Materials